 We create vector artwork that can be used for all purposes, resized without losing resolution, and exported into most any format.

 Stock art is artwork that is already created and print ready.
 Stock art includes vector illustrations and photographs.
 Many sites like iStockPhoto offer stock art that can be purchased and legally used for your project.
 This can save on graphic design time and is a valuable tool to achieve a great end result.
+Stock art purchased for your project will be billed at actual cost.
 Please note that artwork copied from websites, including google, is not the same as stock art and is not high enough quality to use, nor legal to use.

 We accept artwork supplied by you for your project.
 We prefer print ready vector artwork.
 This is usually created in Adobe Illustrator or Corel Draw and saved in a file type such as pdf, eps, ai, and cdr.
 Raster images intended for websites, such as png and jpg file types, are not print ready and will most likely require a fee to get them print ready.
 One exception to this is photographs, which must be high resolution (at least 600 dpi at 100% of final size).